aadrians/portfolio/index.md

 <img src="images/Diamonds.jpg?raw=true"/>

 <p>
 The first Capstone project required us to showcase our dashboard in excel.
-We are to search for raw data and 'clean' the data through the Power Query application in excel.
+We were to search for raw data and 'clean' the data through the Power Query application in excel.
 The data on diamonds caught my attention and I decided to use this data for the project.
-Although the data has only 10 columns, it has about 54,000 rows which made it a relatively large dataset.
+Although the data had only 10 columns, it had about 54,000 rows which made it a relatively large dataset.
 Thankfully, the data was quite complete and little to be done on 'cleaning' the data.
 </p>

 <p>
-The objective of the analysis is to create visualisation of the data and to estimate the price of diamonds given some criteria.
+The objective of the analysis was to create visualisation of the data and to estimate the price of diamonds given some features.
-In the midst of preparing the visuals on carat size, the different carats in the raw data makes the chart difficult to read.
-Therefore, I grouped the carat sizes into few categories and the grouping makes the chart more presentable.
+In the midst of preparing the visuals on carat size, the different carats in the raw data made the chart difficult to read.
+Therefore, I grouped the carat sizes into few categories and the grouping made the chart more presentable.
 For the visualisation, I focused on the 4Cs: Carat, Color, Clarity and Cut.
 The dashboard can be seen from below image.
 </p>